 For example, if you are getting hired for a senior-level job role, your responsibility will be to lead a team or resolve the company’s problem.
 Based on this responsibility, you can create your specific SMART business goal.

 4. Avoid any misinterpretation of your plan by making it specific.
-Use dates, time, numbers to make it a SMART goal.
+Use the date, time, and numbers to make it a SMART goal.

 5. Always have a growth mindset while following a business or sales plan.
 If anything goes wrong or not according to the plan, learn from the mistakes.